The Haunted Hathaways: Production

 Nickelodeon ordered the series pilot, directed by Bruce Leddy, in August 2012, and ordered 20 episodes in January 2013.
 On August 21, 2013, six additional episodes were picked up, bringing the first season up to a total 26 episodes.
 On October 21, 2013, Nickelodeon renewed The Haunted Hathaways for a second season.

 The second season started airing on June 28, 2014.
 The series was filmed at Paramount Studios in Hollywood, California.
 The last episode aired on March 5, 2015.

 Broadcast

 The series originally premiered on July 13, 2013 on Nickelodeon.
 It premiered on YTV on October 7, 2013 and Nickelodeon (Australia and New Zealand) on November 25, 2013.
 It premiered on British Nickelodeon on November 5, 2013.
 Asian Nickelodeon premiered the series on November 18, 2013 and African Nickelodeon on December 9, 2013.

-Reruns of the series aired on Nickelodeon until March 19, 2015.
-The series returned with reruns on May 4, 2015 in the United States on Nicktoons and TeenNick.

-The series is available on Netflix.

 Reception

 Critical

 The Haunted Hathaways has generally received a positive reception.
 David Hinckley of the New York Daily News says that it has the traditions of "smashing two very different families together" and "having a normal level of sitcom zaniness compounded by the unexpected appearance of the supernatural."
 He enjoyed the idea of a traditional sitcom every once in a while.
 Sonia Saraiya of The A.V.
 Club claims it to be "unique and slightly convoluted" She also said that it has an "interesting" gender and racial breakdown.